 semester – fall semester, spring semester.

-ships — Names of specific ships, submarines, aircraft, spacecraft and artificial satellites are capitalized, e.g., SS Narcissa Whitman.
+ships – Names of specific ships, submarines, aircraft, spacecraft and artificial satellites are italicized but not the abbreviations preceding them, e.g., SS Narcissa Whitman.
+(Chicago Style)

 spacing – Use only one space after a period at the end of a sentence.

 split infinitives – Do not separate an infinitive by an adjective, i.e. “to really want,” “to quickly run,” “to determinedly block,” etc.